 Imagine walking through a lush, green forest, the air thick with humidity and the scent of rich soil.
-As you push aside the broad leaves of tropical plants, you spot them: small, unassuming shrubs, their branches laden with bright red berries.
+Practically speaking, as you push aside the broad leaves of tropical plants, you spot them: small, unassuming shrubs, their branches laden with bright red berries.
 These are coffee plants, the source of one of the world's most beloved beverages.
 Their beauty lies not just in their aesthetic appeal, but in the promise of that energizing and comforting cup that starts so many of our days.

 Main Subheading